hrasityilmaz/blade_analysis/README.md

     * A sine wave at the BPF, along with its first few harmonics, is synthesized.

-    * A basic "broadband" noise (simulating turbulence) is added as white noise.
+    * Basic (simulating turbulence) is added as white noise.

     * All components are combined and saved as a 16-bit WAV audio file.